uesseu/ninwavelets/README.md

 - zscore: standize after subtraction
 - zlog: log after zscore

+## WaveletFormula Class
+Super class of formula, which is a member of wavelet classes.

 ## WaveletBase Class
 Super class of wavelets.
-You can inherit this class and make new wavelets.
+You can inherit this class and WaveletFormula class, then make new wavelets.

-After inherit this, you should edit these methods.
+After inherit WaveletFormula class, you should edit these methods.

 - BaseWavelet.formula
 - BaseWavelet.trans_formula